 For the 1974 model year, Hunter dropped the “Compact” name and called its new model, the “Hunter I.” The exterior was the same as the Compact II because it used the same fiberglass mold.
 But the Hunter I was equipped with a larger bed, made possible by eliminating the front dinette cushion and some storage space.

 All three models, the Compact Jr., the Hunter Compact II, and the Hunter I could be purchased toward the end of 1973.
 The Hunter I is most rare.

-The Hunter Compact line of fiberglass camper trailers were always marketed as the camping solution for owners of compact vehicles or “economy cars.”
-American interest in fuel economy might have helped sales.
-But fuel shortages likely forced it out of business.
+The Hunter Compact line of camper trailers were always marketed as the camping solution for owners of “economy cars.”
+Consumer interest in fuel economy probably helped Hunter’s sales and fuel shortages likely forced it out of business.
 Hunter was one of many RV manufacturers that did not survive after the shortages in petroleum imports America experienced in 1974.
 The Recreational Vehicle Dealers’ Association reported that an estimated 200 manufacturers closed their businesses due to the Energy Crisis.
 Hunter Industries’ inventory was sold at auction on August 12, 1975.